Canada Graduate Research Scholarship

 Additional information:

-• The Dean’s office then presents a compilation of evaluations at a meeting of the review committee.
-The deliberations lead to the nomination of recipients (for CGS M) or the recommendation of applicants to NSERC (for PGS and CGS D) based on the quota that NSERC assigns to ÉTS.
+- The Dean’s office then presents a compilation of evaluations at a meeting of the review committee.
+The deliberations lead to the nomination of recipients (for CGRS M) or the recommendation of applicants to NSERC (for CGRS D) based on the quota that NSERC assigns to ÉTS.

 Required documents